Carbon Dating: What is it and How Does Carbon Dating Work?

 Carbon dating can be used to date materials that are up to 60,000 years old.
 However, the accuracy of carbon dating decreases as the age of the material increases.
 For example, a sample that is 50,000 years old can be dated with an accuracy of about 100 years, while a sample that is 10,000 years old can be dated with an accuracy of about 10 years.

-Uses of Carbon Dating
+Uses and Applications of Carbon Dating

 What are the Limitations of Carbon Dating